 What is the meaning of withdrawal syndrome?

-Withdrawal syndrome refers to the process of detoxifying from drugs and alcohol and includes the physical and psychological symptoms experienced.
+Withdrawal syndrome refers to the process of drug and alcohol detox and includes the physical and psychological symptoms experienced.
 It also includes cravings weeks or months after detoxification has taken place.

 What is the most dangerous drug to withdraw from?

 Alcohol, especially combined with tranquilizers, is the most dangerous drug to withdraw from.
 That’s because alcohol and tranquilizers depress the central nervous system to such an extent that sudden withdrawal can cause seizures, soaring blood pressure, racing heart beat and more.
 It’s important for anyone addicted to alcohol and/or tranquilizers to receive medical supervision during detox.
-Call 12 Keys to speak to a counselor.
+Call 12 Keys to speak to a counselor about detoxing from alcohol.

 Real People, Real Recoveries